NuGet/Home/proposed/2023/vs-filters.md

 <!-- What future possibilities can you think of that this proposal would help with? -->
 - There is additionally a concept of "dependency sorting" which would sort dependencies based on the correct order to maintain compatibility such as updating versions.
 This could be a helpful feature if feasible / done correctly.
+- Ability for Visual Studio experiences to deep link specific filters and sorts for different development experiences.
+For example finding packages that are only supported for Blazor or another platform.